KediDili/VanillaPlusProfessions/features.md

 Foods cooked with sugar will remove the Nauseated debuff.
 If you have Survival Cooking, its recipes will remove Nauseated as well.
 For Vanilla, VPP will only cover anything that contains sugar in their recipe.

-For Mod Authors: If you add custom desserts, you should add the ``ginger_item`` context tag ONLy if the farmer has the talent, you can check it by ``Combat_Sugar_Rush`` mail flag.
+For Mod Authors: If you add custom desserts, you should add the ``ginger_item`` context tag ONLY if the farmer has the talent.

 ### Meditation
 Passive health regeneration while standing still.

-ever 10 in-game minutes, you will gain 15 points of health.
+Every 10 in-game minutes, you will gain 15 points of health.

 ## Daily Life Talents
 ![DailyLifeTalents](https://github.com/user-attachments/assets/1eb3e255-dbdd-456e-985c-a8254f98d73b)